RohitChhikara1/Fetal_Health_Classification/README.md

 * To prevent complication.
 * Early detection of Abnormality.

-### Goal of project is: -
+### Goals of project are: -

-(a)	Prepare a model which correctly classify the fetal health.
+* Prepare a model which correctly classify the fetal health.
-(b)	Find out the independent feature which highly influence the fetal health.
+* Find out the independent feature which highly influence the fetal health.

 This is my first Project.